• Skip to main content

 “I’m afraid of a diagnosis, I don’t want to be fixed!”

-Read the longer answer“I’m afraid of a diagnosis, I don’t want to be fixed!”
+Explore the answer“I’m afraid of a diagnosis, I don’t want to be fixed!”

 coping strategies energy self-care self-regulation sensory support